eduk8s-tests/lab-tkg-aws-installer/workshop/content/07-management-cluster.md

-The next form to be filled in is where you need to provide details about the Kubernetes management cluster to be created.
-This includes the intended purpose of the Kubernetes cluster (development vs production), the cluster name, the EC2 instance types to be used for the control plane and worker nodes, the AWS availability zone etc.
+The next form to be filled in is where you need to provide details about the management cluster to be created.
+This includes the intended purpose of the Kubernetes cluster (development vs production), the cluster name, the EC2 instance types to be used for the control plane and worker nodes, and the AWS availability zone.

 ![](images/management-cluster-form.png)